Buttons and Shortcuts

-Maltego can Open and Save graphs that are saved with an mtgl extension.
+Maltego can Open and Save graphs that are saved with a .mtgl extension.

 Opening the Application Menu provides the options shown in the image below:

-On the right side of the Application Menu dropdown, recently opening Maltego graphs will be listed.
+On the right side of the Application Menu dropdown, recently opened Maltego graphs will be listed.
 These graphs can quickly be opened by clicking on them.

 Under the Import section of the Application Menu, various import options are listed for importing data into Maltego.
-These options will not be covered here as they are already covered in the Import/Export section: https://maltego.freshdesk.com/support/solutions/folders/15000004013
+These options will not be covered here as they are already covered in the Import/Export section.

 Under the Export section of the Application Menu, various export options are listed for getting data out of the Maltego client.
-These options will not be covered here as they are already over in the Import/Export section: https://maltego.freshdesk.com/support/solutions/folders/15000004013
+These options will not be covered here as they are already covered in the Import/Export section.

-Clicking Print Preview Current Graph will open will open a Print Preview window (shown below) that provides also provides different printing options.
+Clicking Print Preview Current Graph will open a Print Preview window, which will provide different printing options.

-Maltego can send the current graph (in whatever view or layout is it) to a printer.
+Maltego can send the current graph (in whatever view or layout it is) to a printer.
 You can print to a single page or to multiple pages.
 With multiple pages, you need to specify how many rows and how many columns of pages should be printed.

 Clicking the Home button will open the Maltego Start Page and the Transform Hub in a new tab.